JNSFilipe/AdventOfCode2022/README.md

-# AdventOfCode2022
+# Advent of Code2022

-Advent of Code 2022
+My solutions for the Advent of Code 2022 challanges